 (Po River Cruise)

 Experience Venice before discover the The variety of charming waterways between Venice and Mantua promises a unique and magical barging experience.
 With only twenty guests aboard, you'll experience an intimate and tailored experience like no other.
 Your itinerary includes fascinating excursions that offer a real insight into the many cultures - Roman, Etruscan, Istrian, Byzantine and of course Renaissance - that have influenced the arts, architecture and history of this Italian region over many centuries.
 This special voyage also gives the opportunity to enjoy the diverse landscapes and nature en route, from picturesque lagoon islands with their colourful houses, to wild beach dunes and pine woods with a variety of birdlife; from the charming Venetian port of Chioggia via the River Po and Bianco Canal to the captivating lakeside setting of the Renaissance city of Mantua.
+Save up to $2000 per stateroom on sailing dates throughout May and June 2014.

 2014: Cruise departures on Sundays, from Mar 30 - Oct 26.